Explained: Application Process and Related Terms for Admission in US Universities

 Application timeline – Spring Semester & Fall Semester

-Since US Universities follow semester system, the admission schedule can be divided based on whether a student is applying for Spring Semester or Fall Semester.
+Since US Universities follow a semester system, the admission schedule can be divided based on whether a student is applying for Spring Semester or Fall Semester.

 Spring Semester Applicants – The Spring semester begins in January and continues till May/June.
 The application process for the Spring Semester begins in the month of July and may last till September.

 Fall Semester Application – The Fall semester usually begins in the month of August/September and ends in December.
-The application process for Fall Semester begins as early as October of the previous year and may last till March of the current year.
+The application process for the Fall Semester begins as early as October of the previous year and may last till March of the current year.

-Early Action – This is an application option wherein the applicant for Fall semester applies earlier than regular applicants i.e. before November of the previous year.
-Those students who apply using Early Action option get to know quite early whether the University/College has accepted, rejected or deferred their application.
+Early Action – This is an application option wherein the applicant for the Fall semester applies earlier than regular applicants i.e. before November of the previous year.
+Those students who apply using the Early Action option get to know quite early whether the University/College has accepted, rejected, or deferred their application.
 It is a non-binding option which means that students are not bound by contract to attend the institution if their application gets accepted by the institution.
 They also get time till May of the next year to give their consent.
 Early Action students can apply in multiple colleges and universities.

 Who should choose Early Action?